dgerabagi/data-curation-environment/prompt.md

 - **Description:** A universal checklist for organizing development tasks by file, focusing on complexity in terms of token count and estimated cycles for completion.
 - **Tags:** process, checklist, task management, planning, workflow

+### A66.
+DCE - Cycle 1 - Task Tracker
+- **Description:** A tracking document for the feedback items and tasks from the first cycle of using the DCE to build itself.
+- **Tags:** bugs, tracking, issues, backlog, cycle 1

+### A67.
+DCE - PCPP View Refactoring Plan
+- **Description:** A plan to refactor the large `parallel-copilot.view.tsx` into smaller, more manageable components to improve maintainability.
+- **Tags:** refactor, architecture, technical debt, pcpp

+### A68.
+DCE - PCPP Context Pane UX Plan
+- **Description:** A plan to enhance the UX of the cycle context and ephemeral context text areas with features like token counts and line numbers.
+- **Tags:** feature plan, ui, ux, pcpp, context

 ### A71.
 Sample M0 Prompt.md
 - **Description:** An example of a fully-formed `prompt.md` file generated by the Cycle 0 onboarding experience.
 - **Tags:** example, cycle 0, onboarding, prompt